-The Computer Science Unit at Mississippi College is committed to the education of students in the specialized fields related to Computer Science.
-The unit provides service courses to the entire University population which equip students with fundamental knowledge about computers, how they work, and how they are changing the way we live.
-Students choosing to major in the Computer Sciences conduct in-depth studies of the discipline at undergraduate and graduate levels.
+The computer science program at Mississippi College is committed to the education of students in the specialized fields related to computer science.
+The program provides service courses to the entire University population which equip students with fundamental knowledge about computers, how they work, and how they are changing the way we live.
+Students choosing to major in the computer sciences conduct in-depth studies of the discipline at undergraduate and graduate levels.
 Courses are a blend of the theoretical and the practical; most courses have a laboratory component which stresses hands-on aspects of the subject.
 Graduates of these programs should possess the knowledge and flexibility which enable them to utilize their skills, talents, and abilities as they pursue computer-related careers.

 I. Academic Excellence

-The unit of Computer Science will pursue academic excellence by participating in the recruitment and retention of effective faculty and staff; assisting in recruiting students who can benefit from the study of the Computer Sciences; providing an enriched contemporary learning environment; and promoting scholarship, service, and creative activities that advance knowledge in the Computer Sciences.
+The computer science program will pursue academic excellence by participating in the recruitment and retention of effective faculty and staff; assisting in recruiting students who can benefit from the study of the computer sciences; providing an enriched contemporary learning environment; and promoting scholarship, service, and creative activities that advance knowledge in the computer sciences.

-The Computer Science unit will seek to communicate with alumni to enhance their continued relationship with the university, seek to provide career assistance, and encourage fellowship among alumni to strengthen ties to their alma mater.
+The computer science program will seek to communicate with alumni to enhance their continued relationship with the University, seek to provide career assistance, and encourage fellowship among alumni to strengthen ties to their alma mater.

-Since the Computer Sciences are technology intensive, the Computer Science unit will place special emphasis on maintaining contemporary, relevant hardware and software systems necessary to the study of the discipline.
+Since the computer sciences are technology intensive, the computer science program will place special emphasis on maintaining contemporary, relevant hardware and software systems necessary to the study of the discipline.

 V. Extra-curricular Activities